Find out how I got on with my first ever mystery shopping gig!

 The bank meeting lasted approximately 40 minutes and I did all that I had been asked to do.
 I had to phone the research company once I had left the bank’s premises and BEFORE I turned off the recording devices (yep, that’s right, there are two!).

-Last week I was apprehensive about how the meeting would go, given I was there under false pretences.
+Last week I was apprehensive about how the meeting would go, given I was there under false pretenses.
 What can I say?
 I’m a darn good actor once I get going!

 No nerves and I feel that the bank adviser probably did everything that she is expected to do, there seemed no short-cutting going on.
 Hopefully she will have ticked all the boxes her senior management are expecting and the branch will get positive feedback.